1/27/2021 4:43 p.m. EST

 Health care status

-Currently, there are 2,169 people with the virus hospitalized in Florida, according to the state Agency for Health Care Administration, a slight increase by 50 patients over the past 24 hours.
+As of Wednesday evening, there were currently 6,679 people with the virus hospitalized in Florida, according to the state Agency for Health Care Administration.

 Businesses & facilities